Dominica Travel Guide

 Wotten Waven Hot Springs

-Located in the hills a short drive east of Roseau, the town of Wotten Waven is home to several sulfur springs.
+Located in the hills a short drive east of Roseau, the town of Wotten Waven is home to several sulphur springs.

 I visited, and would recommend, the facilities at Ti Kwen Glo Cho hot springs.
 Here you’ll find a variety of different size pools, bathtubs fed by warm spring water and a short walking trail to a nearby waterfall.
 It’s all set in a lush rain forest setting.
 On your way out you can purchase a bottle of snake oil from the friendly reception staff.